Vandorr/RROHOTASSupport/README.md

 [![N|Solid](https://github.com/Vandorr/RROHOTASSupport/blob/main/images/join-us-on-discord.png)](https://discord.gg/VvsMfJWjyp)

-This third-party executable program helps you to use your HOTAS with Railroads Online! game.
+This third-party executable program helps you to use your HOTAS with Railroads Online! game.\
+It only works in driving mode because it relies on the UI being there (it emulates a mouse click+move events)!

 Use of the program is completely free.